nomilous/in./README.md

 Because you can do some [crazy stuff](https://github.com/nomilous/in./blob/master/4LUNATICS.md)...<br>

 But besides that.
-Assuming that someone has taken the trouble to implement the modules `in.filter.uptime` and `in.filter.unkle` (search npm 'in.')<br>
+Assuming that someone has taken the trouble to implement the modules `in.filter.uptime` and `in.filter.unkle`.

+(search npm 'in.')

 ```javascript